closedLoop/TypedLLM/README.md

 - [Contact Information](#contact-information)

 ## Installation
-To install TypedLLM, follow these steps:
+To install TypedLLM, follow one of these options:

+It is recommended to install TypedLLM in a virtual environment.
+To do so, follow these steps:

+    python3 -m venv venv
+    source venv/bin/activate
+    # or do similar if you are using poetry or conda to manage your virtual environment

 1. Pip install.
     ```